ADHD

 Jenny O’Shea

-Dyslexia and Dyscalculia Specialist Assessor and Tutor
+Dyslexia and Dyscalculia Assessor and Tutor

-Jenny O’Shea is a dedicated specialist assessor and tutor with a passion for understanding and supporting neurodivergent learners.
+Jenny O’Shea is a specialist assessor and tutor with a passion for understanding and supporting neurodivergent learners.
 After moving from Newcastle to Edinburgh for university, Jenny developed a keen interest in psychology and education.
 With her extensive background—from primary teaching to advanced studies—she is committed to helping individuals overcome challenges in reading, writing, and working with numbers.
 Her personalised approach ensures that each learner receives the targeted strategies and support they need to thrive.

 Qualifications: